ersanchez/instructional-design/cli/command-line.md

 * scroll forward or backward
 * view output one screen at a time
 * advance or retreat one line at a time

+### Advanced

+* combine two or more unix commands
+* know when performing commands as a higher-permission user may be necessary
+* use `sudo` to perform tasks as a user with a higher permission level
+* know what a file owner is
+* know what a file group is
+* know how the letters in a long-listing of files describe the permissions of files and directories
+* change the owner of a file
+* change the group of a file
+* describe the permissions of a file